 Put another way, the $240,000 contributed over her lifetime would have earned over $1,000,000.

-(If you would like to play around with this some more through using your own figures, such as if you’re saving more than the amounts set out here – as we all should be doing – I recommend using the tool that’s available here.
+(If you’d like to play around with this some more through using your own figures, such as if you’re saving more than the amounts set out here – as we all should be doing! – I recommend using the tool that’s available here.

 Watching the final number go up as you increase your annual addition is pretty much my ideal Friday night!)